opensearch-project/opensearch-migrations/RFS/docs/DESIGN.md

 We have the following, additional assumptions about the process of performing a Reindex-from-Snapshot operation:

 * (A3) - Re-doing portions of the overall RFS operation is fine, as long as every portion is completed at least once
-* (A4) - Elasticsearch Shards can only be migrated after their Elasticsearch Index has been migrated
+* (A4) - Elasticsearch Shards can only be migrated after their Elasticsearch Index has been created or migrated
 * (A5) - Elasticsearch Shards can be migrated in parallel without ordering concerns

 ## Appendix: Centralized or Decentralized Coordination?